iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Convex Sets Projections and Dist, Intro.md

 **Remarks**:

-This is a property of convex set, not projection in general, the proof is listed in [[Convex Sets Projection Obtuse Angle Theorem]].
+This is a property of convex set, not projection in general, the proof is listed in [Convex Sets Projection Obtuse Angle Theorem](Convex%20Sets%20Projection%20Obtuse%20Angle%20Theorem.md).
-In addition, the projections function of a set if L1 Lipschitz when the set $Q$ is convex, for more information about that visits: [[Convex Projection is L1 Lipschitz]].
+In addition, the projections function of a set if L1 Lipschitz when the set $Q$ is convex, for more information about that visits: [Convex Projection is L1 Lipschitz](Convex%20Projection%20is%20L1%20Lipschitz.md).

 ----